cvat-ai/cvat/site/content/en/docs/contributing/running-tests.md

    yarn --frozen-lockfile
    ```

-If you want to get a code coverage report instrument the code:
+If you want to get a code coverage report, instrument the code:
 ```
 yarn --frozen-lockfile
 yarn run coverage